zholderman6722/cis237assignment4-1/README.md

 ## Description

 The Jawas on Tatooine are pleased with the job you have done on the droid system so far.
-Since they started using it, they have decided that they would like to be able to sort thier list of droids in two different ways.
+Since they started using it, they have decided that they would like to be able to sort their list of droids in two different ways.
 It is your job to create these sorts for them.

 They would like to sort the droids by category.
 If the list is printed from this sort, the program will display the droids in the following order: (Astromech, Janitor, Utility, Protocol).
 There does not need to be any order to the droids within those categories.